The Max Planck Fellowship Program

 Am Muehlenberg 1

-This new division, led by Dr. Masaru Shibata, will be established on January 1st 2018.
+This new division, led by Dr. Masaru Shibata, was established on January 1st 2018.

 The "Computational Relativistic Astrophysics" division will focus on several research topics in general relativity and relativistic astrophysics, including